ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 > Note: You may find it easier to sketch for brainstorming.
 That's fine too.
 Do whatever you need to do to explore your ideas.

 - Hamburger menu: This will appear when the user views the site in mobile form, which will save space by hiding the menu, allowing the user to see more content.
-- Gallery: This will be on the home/about page and show the audience pictures of the frat house and the brothers to show the audience what this organization looks like.
+- Slideshow: This will be on the home/about page and show the audience pictures of the frat house and the brothers to show the audience what this organization looks like.
 - Carousel: This will be a carousel of the brothers participating in their philanthropy.
 This will save space, but still show the audience a lot of content to get them more engaged with the site.
 - Modal: On the brothers page, there will be a modal of pictures of the current brothers, and when you click on one of their pictures, a quote will appear.
 This is a fun way to get direct information about the frat, from the brothers themselves, to the audience.
 - Accordion: on the recruitment page, we will include a variety of FAQs.
 When the user clicks on one of the questions, an accordion will drop down with answers to these questions.